 But what does it really mean to manage yourself?

 According to Drucker, “Successful careers are not planned”: It is rarely possible—or even particularly fruitful—to look too far ahead.
 A plan should usually cover no more than a year and a half.

 So the question in most cases should be: “Where and how can I achieve results that will make a difference within the next year and a half ?”

-If you do that, you can transform yourself from an ordinary worker into an outstanding performer....when you "Know Thyself", as the Greek philosopher Socrates taught over 2,500 years ago.
+If you do that, you can transform yourself from a ordinary into OUTSTANDING .